 All in all, it's a very powerful tool in understanding your money and keeping better track of it.
 As Dave Ramsey says, “A budget is telling your money where to go instead of wondering where it went.”

 There aren't that many cons of Personal Capital.
 I do occasionally have issues with a few things like connections between different accounts and updating.
 There are some accounts that aren't compatible and don’t link to Personal Capital, so I have to manually update those assets (though if you have a stock account that doesn’t connect, you can put the partial shares you own in Personal Capital, and they will keep up with the market).

 Sometimes I have issues with transactions not showing up on my budget or cash flow (though that's an organization error).
 And for some reason, Personal Capital doesn't think I've been saving anything for retirement this year, even though I have (which is probably also a user error, but I can’t figure it out).

 There are a few imperfections, but all in all, I think it's a fantastic program.
 Plus it’s free, so you can’t beat that!

 I love Personal Capital.
 I think everyone should have it.
 I know there are some other wealth trackers for tracking your net worth, but of the ones I've looked into, I think Personal Capital is more user-friendly, helpful, and gives me everything that I need in a robo-advisor.

 I'm not a financial advisor, I am merely someone who loves finance and has done a lot of recreational studies in it, so don't treat me like a financial advisor.
 These are my unprofessional opinions.

 Get a Personal Capital account, it's free, there's absolutely no reason not to do it.
 If you don't know your net worth, find out on Personal Capital today.
+(And if you use my link, we'll both get a $20 Amazon gift card!)
 First off, see where you are financially and then create a goal to get where you want to be.
 Watching your net worth rise is one of the biggest motivators for me to take care of my money!